HongW2019/OAP-spark2.4.3/docs/OAP-User-Guide.md

 ## Working with OAP Cache

 If you want to run OAP with cache function, there are two media types in OAP to cache hot data: DRAM and DCPMM.

-To better firstly you should change some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
-### Use DRAM to Cache with OAP
+### Use DRAM Cache
+Step 1.
+Change some configurations in `$SPARK_HOME/conf/spark-defaults.conf`.

 #### DRAM Cache Configuration in ` $SPARK_HOME/conf/spark-defaults.conf `
 ```
 spark.memory.offHeap.enabled                true
-spark.memory.offHeap.size                  <set a suitable size>
+spark.memory.offHeap.size                   80g      # half of total memory size
 spark.sql.oap.parquet.data.cache.enable     true     #for parquet fileformat
 spark.sql.oap.orc.data.cache.enable         true     #for orc fileformat
 ```
+Step 2.
+Run Spark ***ThriftServer***

-You can run Spark with the following example to try OAP cache function with DRAM.
-You should use Spark ***ThriftServer***  with the beeline script to run Spark, cause ThriftServer can launch a Spark Application which can cache hot data for long time in the background, and it also can accept query requests from different clients at the same time.
+You should run Spark ***ThriftServer*** with the beeline scripts to use OAP DRAM cache, ThriftServer launchs Spark applications which can cache hot data for a long time backstage, and it can also accept query requests from different clients at the same time.

-#### Using DRAM Cache on table `oap_test`
+To directly verify DRAM Cache function, we reuse table `oap_test` created in the [Working with OAP Index](#Working-with-OAP-Index).
-In the Working with OAP Index, we have create a table `oap_test`, next we will try OAP Cache.

-When we use ```spark-shell``` to create table oap_test, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
+When we run ```spark-shell``` to create table `oap_test`, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
 ```
 . $SPARK_HOME/sbin/start-thriftserver.sh
 ```
-Now you can use beeline to test the Thrift JDBC/ODBC server, vsr211 is hostname, so you need change to your hostname.
+Step3.
+Use beeline and Connect to the JDBC/ODBC server in beeline with:

 ```
 ./beeline -u jdbc:hive2://vsr211:10000
 ```
+vsr211 is hostname, so you need change to your hostname.

+Step 4.
+Using DRAM Cache on table `oap_test`
-When ```0: jdbc:hive2://vsr211:10000> ``` shows up, then you can directly use table oap_test, which is stored in the `default` database.
+When ***0: jdbc:hive2://vsr211:10000>*** shows up, then you can directly use table oap_test, which is stored in the `default` database.
 ```
 > SHOW databases;
 > USE default;
 > SHOW tables;
 > USE oap_test;
 ```
-next you can run query like
+Step 5.
+Run query like
 ```
 > SELECT * FROM oap_test WHERE a = 1;
 > SELECT * FROM oap_test WHERE a = 2;